 So why are a host of new cosmetic products – many of them organic or natural – promoting themselves as “petrolatum free”?
 It raises a host of questions: Is petrolatum safe?
 Should we only be buying products that are petrolatum-free?

 Health Canada considers petrolatum non-toxic.
 As for the Canadian Cosmetic, Toiletry and Fragrance Association (CCTFA), a trade organization that consults with the government on ingredients, its stand is that “it’s pretty much as universally safe as any substance could possibly be,” says spokesperson Mike Patton.
 However, the EWG gives it a “moderate hazard” safety rating, and says cosmetics that use petrolatum need more study for safety.

 Why?
-The EWG says—and governments and the CCTFA acknowledge—there is a risk of contamination from polycyclic aromatic hydrocarbons (PAHs), cancer-causing chemicals found in crude oil and its by-products.
+The EWG says – and governments and the CCTFA acknowledge – there is a risk of contamination from polycyclic aromatic hydrocarbons (PAHs), cancer-causing chemicals found in crude oil and its by-products.
 While no studies have ever shown a direct link between petrolatum and cancer, the European Union put numerous grades of petrolatum on a list of dangerous substances.
 Only highly refined petrolatum can be used in cosmetics there.
 It’s for these reasons that the David Suzuki Foundation includes petrolatum on its Dirty Dozen list of cosmetic ingredients.
 But how much do you need to worry?